Hugo Chavez’s childhood home burned by protesters in Venezuela: lawmaker

 The street clashes engulfing Venezuela appear to be turning increasingly violent, with both security forces and youth protesters looking more unruly.

-Residents of Caracas awoke on Monday to several smouldering barricades made of trash and torn-down street signs.
+Residents of Caracas awoke to several smouldering barricades made of trash and torn-down street signs.
 Access to the capital’s downtown was blocked at several points by heavily armed security forces looking to prevent a march to the Health Ministry to demand Maduro open a so-called humanitarian corridor for the delivery of medicine and food aid.

 On the outskirts of Caracas, where reports of nighttime protests and looting have become more frequent, the situation was even more tense: Young men with their faces covered or wearing gas masks put down barbed wire at roadblocks every few blocks and menacingly asked bystanders for contributions to their “Resistance” movement.